 - Pinch of salt optional

-Add flour, cubed butter, and sugar to the bowl of a large food processor.
+- Add flour, cubed butter, sugar, and salt to the bowl of a large food processor.
 Pulse 20-25 times, or until mixture resembles a coarse crumb.*

 Crimping Pie Crust Dough:

 - Form a V with your thumb and pointer finger in one hand.
 Push with your thumb of the other hand.
 (See picture.)